Pages Tagged With: "freshwater"

 In addition to Delaware’s many state-owned freshwater fishing ponds, there are nine small ponds, most geared toward bank fishing and most managed by the Division of Fish and Wildlife.
 They are ideal for beginners and youth angling.
 Find a Small Pond

 More than 30 Delaware freshwater lakes and ponds are open for fishing and other recreation.
 These impoundments, most of them managed by the Division of Fish and Wildlife, range in size from five to 189 acres.
 They support a variety of gamefish.
 Find full information about each of these ponds using the Delaware Ponds

 The Division of Fish and Wilfdlife uses electrofishing to safely sample fish populations in a variety of water bodies.
 Electrofishing is one of the most efficient sampling methods available to fisheries biologists.
 It uses an electric current to temporarily stun fish.
 This lets biologists sample and survey fish populations with minimal disturbance and risk to

-The weekly Delaware Fishing Report offers information on when to fish, where to fish, which species are biting, and how to catch them.
-It is written by veteran Delaware angler Eric Burnley, Sr.
+The Delaware Fishing Report offers information on when to fish, where to fish, which species are biting, and how to catch them.
+It is written weekly by veteran Delaware angler Eric Burnley, Sr.